Christian Walker Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.32 team ERA ranks 13th across all league pitching staffs.
+- The Nationals have a 4.42 team ERA that ranks 16th among all league pitching staffs.

-- Nationals pitchers combine to surrender 34 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Nationals rank 14th in baseball in home runs allowed (37 total, 1.1 per game).

-- The Nationals are sending Gray (2-4) out to make his seventh start of the season.
-He is 2-4 with a 2.67 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Williams makes the start for the Nationals, his seventh of the season.
+He is 1-1 with a 3.41 ERA and 21 strikeouts in 31 2/3 innings pitched.

-- The righty's last time out was on Sunday against the Pittsburgh Pirates, when he tossed six innings, surrendering one earned run while giving up three hits.
+- His most recent appearance came on Tuesday against the Chicago Cubs, when the right-hander tossed 5 1/3 scoreless innings while allowing four hits.

+- The 31-year-old has put up an ERA of 3.41, with 6 strikeouts per nine innings, in six games this season.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.